Five ways to revamp your email marketing

 - Targeting your disengaged subscribers (send them dedicated campaigns, see who opens your emails, and remove the contacts who ignore your messages)

 Yes, it does.
-According to Statista, global email marketing revenue is expected to reach $9.62 billion in 2022.
+According to Statista, global email marketing revenue is expected to cross the 10-billion-dollar threshold in 2023.
 What’s more, email marketing’s average return on investment (ROI) is practically unbeatable; for every dollar, you spend on email marketing, you can expect up to $45 in return.

-Email marketing works and will continue to work because people prefer receiving promotional messages in their email inbox rather than anywhere else.
+Email marketing works and will continue to work because people prefer receiving promotional messages in their email inboxes rather than anywhere else.

 What are the most important trends in email marketing?